Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Preliminary Study

 The format of features divides them into two types with distinct similarity calculations: value type and sequence type.
 Value type features consist of \textit{No. Instruction}, \textit{No. Arithmetic}, \textit{No. Logic}, \textit{No. Callee}, and \textit{No. AST nodes}.
-Sequence type features consist of \textit{Numeric Constant}, \textit{String Constant}, \textit{AST Node Cluster}, and \textit{AST Seq Hash}.
+Sequence type features consist of \textit{Numeric Constant}, \textit{String Constant}, \textit{AST Node Cluster}, \textit{AST Fuzzy Hash}, and \textit{NCL}.
 For value type features, we use the relative difference ratio ($RDR$) as shown below for similarity calculation:

 where $V_1, V_2$ are feature values.
 For each sequence-type feature, we first sort the feature's items and then concatenate them into a single sequence.
 Then, we employ the common sequence ratio (CSR) based on the longest common sequence (LCS) as follows: